ncsa/Delta_doc/docs/source/user_guide/accessing.rst

 Direct access to the Delta login nodes is via SSH using your NCSA username, password, and NCSA Duo MFA.
 The login nodes provide access to the CPU and GPU resources on Delta.
 See the `NCSA Allocation and Account Management <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_ page for links to NCSA Identity and NCSA Duo services.

-**ACCESS awarded projects** - Your NCSA username is in your `ACCESS Profile <https://allocations.access-ci.org/profile>`_; once logged in, scroll to the bottom of the page to the **Resource Provider Site Usernames** table.
+**ACCESS awarded projects** - Your NCSA username is in your `ACCESS Profile <https://allocations.access-ci.org/profile>`_; once logged in, scroll to the bottom of the page to the "Resource Provider Site Usernames" table.
 If you don't know your NCSA username, :ref:`submit a support request <help>` for assistance.

 Login Node Hostnames
 ~~~~~~~~~~~~~~~~~~~~~~~